Will Content Change on a Page Lead to Changed Search Engine Rankings for that Page?

 An informational query is one where there may be an intent by a searcher to find information on a topic, such as “How do I add drop shadows to words using CSS?”

-A navigational query is one where someone is searching for a particular page, such as typing “Hilton” into a search box to find the Hilton Hotels homepage.
+A navigational query is when someone is searching for a particular page, such as typing “Hilton” into a search box to find the Hilton Hotels homepage.

 When someone is looking for information about recent events or something fairly new, it might benefit a searcher for a search engine to show a page where new terms have been recently entered into the vocabulary of the document.
 On my example informational query above (“How do I add drop shadows to words using CSS?”), that might mean that a page that recently added the phrase “CSS 3.0” might be boosted in search engine rankings.

 For navigational queries, we’re told that a page with content that hasn’t changed substantially over a period of time might be boosted in search results.
-I’m not sure how well that works with news and media sites where the content changes on a regular basis, such as a navigational query for ESPN or NYTimes, and the patent filing doesn’t seem to address that issue.
+However, I’m not sure how well that works with news and media sites where the content changes regularly, such as a navigational query for ESPN or NYTimes, and the patent filing doesn’t seem to address that issue.

 The content change patent is: